Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 Is your organization leaving NHI security to chance?
 Implementing a robust Non-Human Identity (NHI) lifecycle management program is essential for mitigating risks and ensuring these identities are secure from creation to retirement.

-A comprehensive NHI lifecycle management strategy provides a structured approach to govern and oversee NHIs, addressing the challenges of visibility, governance, and protection [Source: Microsoft Tech Community].
+A comprehensive NHI lifecycle management strategy provides a structured approach to govern and oversee NHIs, addressing the challenges of visibility, governance, and protection.
 By establishing clear policies and procedures, organizations can effectively manage the risks associated with NHIs and maintain a strong security posture.

 - Discovery and Inventory: The first step is to identify all NHIs within the environment.
-This includes not only service accounts and service principals but also workload identities and API keys [Source: Microsoft Tech Community].
+This includes not only service accounts and service principals but also workload identities and api keys.
 Automated tools can help discover and catalog these identities, providing a centralized view of all NHIs.

 - Risk Assessment and Prioritization: Evaluate the risk associated with each NHI based on its privileges, usage patterns, and the sensitivity of the resources it accesses.
-Prioritize high-risk NHIs for immediate remediation and enhanced monitoring.
+Criteria for assessment might include:

 - Policy Enforcement: Define and enforce policies for NHI creation, usage, and retirement.
 Policies should include guidelines for password complexity, rotation, multi-factor authentication (MFA), and least privilege access.